Vooya YUV/RGB Player - Usage Guide

 Video Formats

-Vooya supports the follwoing formats:
+vooya supports the following input formats:

-• UYVY, YUY2, YUYV (interleaved 4:2:2 YUV formats)
+• UYVY, YUY2, YUYV, v210(<=10bit only) v410 (interleaved 4:2:2 YUV formats)

 • BW (Gray only)

+vooya supports skipping header bytes at the beginning of a file.
 Videos can be marked flipped, indicating that they should be played upside-down.

 File Names

 To avoid entering formats every time, it is convenient to name raw data files appropriately.
-A file name Vooya can handle should at least contain the video's resolution, e.g.
+A file name vooya can handle should at least contain the video's resolution, e.g.

 myfile_720x480.yuv hisfile_1920x1080.rgb